gvwilson/sdxpy/en/src/templating/index.md

 ### Unit tests {: .exercise}

-Write unit tests for template expansion using pytest.
+Write unit tests for template expansion using [pytest][pytest].

+### Sub-keys {: .exercise}

+Modify the template expander so that a variable name like `person.name` looks up the `"name"` value in a dictionary called `"person"` in the current environment.

 ### Literal text {: .exercise}